obophenotype/upheno/docs/reference/core-concepts.md

 ### General characteristics

+!!! example "General characteristics"

     "Characteristics" or "qualities" refer to an inherent or distinguishing characteristic or attribute of something or someone.
     It represents a feature that defines the nature of an object, organism, or entity and can be used to describe, compare, and categorize different things.
     Characteristics can be either qualitative (such as color, texture, or taste) or quantitative (such as height, weight, or age).

 The [Phenotype And Trait Ontology (PATO)](https://www.ebi.ac.uk/ols4/ontologies/pato) is the reference ontology for general characteristics in the OBO world.